jawolfe97/Biotage_Initiator_Alstra_Report_Visualization/README.md

 PyPDF2
  for PDF parsing

-ChatGPT (by OpenAI) for assistance in developing and refining this script
+ChatGPT (by OpenAI) for assistance in developing, refining, and reporting this script

 ## License